liek51/civet/README.md

 Computing (HPC) systems.
 Currently only the TORQUE* resource manager is supported, but others may be supported in the future.

 ***Note** As of June 2018, new releases of TORQUE are no longer open-source software and are available only for purchase from Adaptive Computing.
+Source code for previous versions of TORQUE are still available on Github: https://github.com/adaptivecomputing/torque

 A Civet pipeline is defined by an XML file that describes the files operated on by the pipeline (the files can be input from the user,